 How long do hyperrealism brows take and does it hurt?

 It took around two hours for Miri to finish the treatment.
-Using an ultra fine 0.25 needle (to give you an idea, it's the next size up from an acupuncture needle), she lightly scratched at the surface of the skin as if sketching with an HB pencil, moving my head from side to side to make sure my brows matched.
+Using an ultra-fine 0.25 needle (to give you an idea, it's the next size up from an acupuncture needle), she lightly scratched at the surface of the skin as if sketching with a pencil, moving my head from side to side to make sure my brows matched.
 Although I was initially nervous about the pain element, thanks to an anaesthetic gel it was completely painless and I even nodded off for a minute or two during the treatment.

 What do hyperrealism brows look like?

 Once they were finished I couldn't believe the result.
 As someone who has pencilled, powdered and drawn in their eyebrows since the age of 18, I felt strangely emotional that I finally had something that looked groomed and framed my face beautifully.
 The natural shape, colour and tone blew me away and I couldn't stop looking at them in the mirror for days afterwards.